SanderElias/universal/docs/window-shims-and-polyfills.md

 # Window shims and polyfills.

-Please consult the [gotchas](./gotchas.md), as it contains the preferred way to solve the problems where we need those shims and polyfills for.
+Please consult the [gotchas](./gotchas.md), as it contains the preferred way to solve the problems where we need shims and polyfills.

 As part of the default installation we now provide a sample file on how you can provide `window` and `document` shims to your universal application.
 This file serves as a starting point.